-Impervious and Pervious.
 Land development permanently alters the way in which stormwater flows across a site due to grading, compaction, and the installation of impervious cover.
 Impervious cover or areas are man-made areas that cannot absorb water from rain or snow.
-Driveways, rooftops, patios, sport courts, tennis courts, adjustable Pergolas, and pools, for example, are considered impervious; surfaces such as decks, lawn, or gardens, where the rainwater is allowed to soak into the ground, are not considered impervious.
+Driveways, rooftops, patios, sport courts, tennis courts, and pools, for example, are considered impervious; surfaces such as decks, lawn, or gardens, where the rainwater is allowed to soak into the ground, are not considered impervious.
 Impervious area increases the amount of rainwater runoff and can cause flooding.

-Impervious Area Limits.
 In an attempt to reduce the impacts caused by impervious cover, the City of Kirkwood requires, in accordance with Municipal Code Chapter 5, Article VI.
 Infill Development Storm Water Management, that stormwater management measures be utilized when constructing a new home, driveway or addition that is the greater of one of the following requirements (designated as the Contributing Drainage Area):